keu/docs/learn/use-case-airflow-databricks.md

 :::info

-If you are using a different object storage you need to change the preceeding DAG code, specifically the `OBJECT_STORAGE_CONN_ID` and the operator used in the `delete_intake_files_S3` task.
+If you are using a different object storage you need to change the preceding DAG code, specifically the `OBJECT_STORAGE_CONN_ID` and the operator used in the `delete_intake_files_S3` task.
 To find relevant operators for your object storage see the [Astronomer registry](https://registry.astronomer.io/).

 :::